Pop Ups 101 | Pop Up Evolution

 Over the past 20 years pop up displays have stretched beyond the features characteristic of a traditional pop-up and moved into new styles and materials.
 The traditional pop-up still reigns supreme but there are now some new designs that fall under the pop-up umbrella.

 Some pop-up designs have moved beyond the flexible, rollable graphics into full color fabric panels.
 This innovation is simple, but effective.
 By using 1 large full color piece of fabric, you eliminate the worry of having to line up more than one graphic panel.
 There are no cuts along the print so a graphic designer would not have to worry about a word or letter falling on a seam.
-Instead of magnetic backing, the large fabric panel has velcro backing as do the hubs or channel bars.
+Instead of magnetic backing, the large fabric panel has hook and loop backing as do the hubs or channel bars.
 You simply wrap the large graphic from one side to the other.
 The graphic fabric panel also folds up nicely and fits into the shipping case.

 The Hop up is a full color Pop-Up with one solid panel graphic